knxd/knxd/doc/inifile.rst

   * main section

-    The section to use as "main".
+    The section to use for the KNX router itself.

+    The default is "main".

 Unrecognized options are fatal.
 Unused sections are not.